 PHL 108 - World Religions: Western Traditions

-An introduction to the academic study of religion through the exploration of some of the major Western religious traditions of the world.
-This course examines the historical development, the fundamental doctrines and beliefs, practices, institutions, and cultural expressions of Western religious traditions.
-This course also addresses some of the essential differences and similarities that exist among Western religious traditions, and points to the uniqueness of each of them.
-The course includes the examination of ancient religious culture, Judaism, Christianity, and Islam.
+An introduction to the academic study of religion through the exploration of some Western religious traditions.
+This course examines the historical development, the fundamental doctrines, practices, institutions, and cultural expressions of Western religions.
+The course also addresses differences and similarities between Western religions, and the differences and similarities between Western and non-Western religions.
+The course introduces students to study of the relations between religion and politics, economics, and social life.

 Learning Attributes: WR